tylerbcrawford/deepgram-subtitles/README.md

 ### Using Keyterms with CLI

 When using the CLI tool, keyterms can be added programmatically in the code.
 See [`core/transcribe.py`](core/transcribe.py) for implementation details.
+The CLI implementation is in the [`cli/`](cli/) directory.

 ### Using Keyterms with Web UI